transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 However, there are major differences between disciplines (see figure
 \@ref(fig:peer-type)).
-In the social sciences, humanities, double blind peer review is more prevalent, and the proportion of unclear policies the lowest.
-Business, Economics and Management, along with most disciplines from the sciences, display higher levels of unclear policies, with single blind peer review being more prevalent in the sciences.
+In the social sciences, humanities, and business, double blind peer review is generally the norm, while in the sciences it is single blind peer review.
+Business, economics & management displays the highest level of unclear policies, with social science and humanities being very clear and the other sciences somehwere in between.

 <div class="figure">
 <img src="12-analysis-writeup_files/figure-html/peer-type-1.png" alt="Type of peer review by discipline"  />